CarlosPeralta2049/CarlosPeralta2049.github.io/Project00.md

 This is likely to be based on blockchain technology.<br>

 ### INITIAL CONCLUSION
+The solution to investing in general, buy and hold.<br>
-The most practical solution to low birth rates = Expanding A.I.<br>
+The solution to low productivity and low birth rates: Expand on A.I.<br>
 Potential solution = Public Policy to prioritise the family unit.<br>
 <br>
 <br>